benmiller314/cdm2020fall/plans/lesson-09.md

 You can find me in the main room, or call me in to your breakout room if you have a question in common: just use the "Ask for Help" button (<img src="https://assets.zoom.us/images/en-us/desktop/generic/in-meeting/ask-for-help-icon.png" alt="ask for help button, which shows a question mark in a circle" class="d-inline-block" />) in your meeting menu.

+<div class="alert alert-warning"><p>ALT: To get credit for participating asynchronously, please also head into the google doc, whenever your working session falls, and add your goals for the day.
+Set some timers (in class we did two times 20+5 minutes), and at the end, go back to the doc and reflect / set new goals at the end.</p><p>If you need a pomodoro timer, there are tons of free apps out there: I like browser plugins that prevent me from opening tempting sites during the working countdown.</p></div>

 <div style="height:100px; height:10vh;">
 <!-- This div left intentionally blank, for spacing -->